ddeutils/ddeutil-workflow/docs/api/stage.md

 | run   | str            |          | A Python string statement that want to run with exec.       |
 | vars  | dict[str, Any] |  dict()  | A mapping to variable that want to pass to globals in exec. |

-## Hook Stage
+## Call Stage

-Hook executor that hook the Python function from registry with tag decorator function in ``utils`` module and run it with input arguments.
+Call executor that call the Python function from registry with tag decorator function in ``utils`` module and run it with input arguments.

 This stage is different with PyStage because the PyStage is just calling